ilaananta596/Code_analyzer/README.md

 # GraphRAG Code Analysis System

+A GraphRAG-style code analysis system that combines semantic retrieval, graph analysis, and LLM reasoning to answer questions about codebases.

 A code analysis system that combines semantic search (ChromaDB), graph analysis (Joern), and open-source LLMs to answer questions about large codebases.

 ## Architecture